-And yet, as recently as this Monday, the New York Times/CBS poll showed that one of three Americans believe today that Saddam was personally behind the 9/11 attacks.
-27% of Democrats, 40% of Republicans believe Saddam did 9/11.
+And yet, as recently as this Monday, the New York Times/CBS poll showed that one of three Americans believe today that Saddam was personally behind the 9/11 attacks; 27 percent of Democrats, 40 percent of Republicans believe Saddam did 9/11.
 And just over a year ago, a Harris survey showed that half of all Americans believe that the weapons of mass destruction were found in Iraq.
 Huge falsehoods.
 And yet, this is what Americans are believing.
-And this, I think, is really the card that the President and the pro-war lobby plays so well: we have to stay in Iraq because these are the guys who did 9/11.
+And this, I think, is really the card that the president and the pro-war lobby plays so well: We have to stay in Iraq because these are the guys who did 9/11.

 JUAN GONZALEZ: And how is it possible, in your estimation, given the enormous amount of news media that exists in this country, that these myths continue to prevail in people’s minds, in so many people’s minds?

 And then what happened was this.
 Most Americans get most of their news from television.
-And in April of 2003 and early May of 2003, Americans literally saw the weapons of mass destruction being discovered, because these embedded reporters, whether we’re talking Judith Miller at the New York Times, other major print media, the three networks, PBS, all wanted to be the first to break the story that the troops they were with discovered the weapons of mass destruction.
+And in April of 2003 and early May of 2003, Americans literally saw the weapons of mass destruction being discovered, because these embedded reporters, whether we’re talking Judith Miller at The New York Times, other major print media, the three networks, PBS, all wanted to be the first to break the story that the troops they were with discovered the weapons of mass destruction.
 So, as we point out in The Best War Ever, Americans actually saw the weapons discovered.
 They read about the discovery of the weapons.
-Of course, every one of those stories was 100% wrong, but Americans were promised by the President, the Vice President, that they were there, the media delivered them, and the media has never corrected or fixed this big lie that’s fixed in the minds of Americans.
+Of course, every one of those stories was 100 percent wrong, but Americans were promised by the president, the vice president, that they were there, the media delivered them, and the media has never corrected or fixed this big lie that’s fixed in the minds of Americans.